Economics - Management

 Knowledge control

-Each subject is evaluated out of 20.
-The subjects are equally weighted and thus produce an average grade for the student.
+Each subject is assessed out of 20.
+Subjects are weighted equally to produce an average grade for the student.
 The diploma is awarded if this mark reaches or exceeds the average.
-The methods of control are done during the subject (continuous control) and are specific to each teacher (project, presentation, quiz, exam).
-Examinations are not organized in sessions, and there is no mechanism for making up a grade, except at the discretion of the teacher concerning the subject.
+Assessment procedures are based on the subject (continuous assessment) and are specific to each teacher (project, presentation, quiz, exam).
+Examinations are not organized into sessions, and there are no make-up exams, except at the discretion of the subject teacher.

 Read more